kyechou/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ### The kubelet Kubernetes Configuration File

-When generating kubeconfig files for Kubelets the client certificate matching the Kubelet's node name must be used.
+When generating kubeconfig files for Kubelets, the client certificate matching the Kubelet's node name must be used.
 This will ensure Kubelets are properly authorized by the Kubernetes [Node Authorizer](https://kubernetes.io/docs/admin/authorization/node/).

 Get the kub-api server load-balancer IP.
 ```